The Best Cenotes in Tulum

 If you go to one of the bigger cenote parks you can also do ziplining, ATV driving, canoeing, Rappelling, etc. The adventures are endless!

-I highly recommend booking all of your Mexico transportation with GuateGo.
+Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I know these guys personally from living in Guatemala, and they look after their customers.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
+If you book through them, you will pay a little more than booking in person at the bus station.
+But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

 The water is always sargassum free, so it’s ideal if you want to swim without the seaweed!